HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

   )
 }}

-As it turns out, 2.6% of requests use this anti-pattern with both `async` and `defer` on the same script element.
+Even though a large percentage of pages use this anti-pattern, it turns out only 2.6% of requests use both `async` and `defer` on the same script element.

 ### First-party vs third-party

-The median number of JavaScript resources requested on desktop pages, as [observed earlier](#how-much-javascript-do-we-load), is 21.
+The median number of JavaScript resources requested on mobile pages, as [observed earlier](#how-much-javascript-do-we-load), is 20.
 Let us now look into which ones of these are first-party or third-party requests.

 {{ figure_markup(
   image="js-requests-mobile-host.png",